Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Chiral SO(4)-DW and degenerate SC at

-As clarified on the above two subsections, although the SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry brings about the degeneracy between the SDW and CDW orders at the critical point $U=U_c$, the SDW order with a non-coplanar chiral spin configuration wins over the CDW at the ground state for general realistic $U>U_c$.
+As clarified in the above two subsections, although the SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry brings about the degeneracy between the SDW and VDW orders at the critical point $U=U_c$, the SDW order with a non-coplanar chiral spin configuration wins over the VDW at the ground state for general realistic $U>U_c$.
 However, the SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry still plays an important role in determining the ground state in general cases.
 Assuming that the chiral SDW state with $\Delta_{1,x}^{(s)}=\Delta_{2,y}^{(s)}=\Delta_{3,z}^{(s)}=\Delta$ obtained above is the ground state, let's perform the symmetry operation $\hat{P}$ on this state.
-Consequently, we obtain a DW state with two vectorial SDW components pointing toward the $x$- and $y$-directions mixed with one scalar CDW component.
+Consequently, we obtain a DW state with two vectorial SDW components pointing toward the $x$- and $y$-directions mixed with one scalar VDW component.
 This state would have the same energy as the chiral SDW state.
-This fact tells us that the ground state of the system is generally a mixing between the SDW and CDW orders.
-To find the true ground state of the system, let's expand the range of possible DW states to the following general formula with arbitrary mixing between the CDW and SDW orders,
+This fact tells us that the ground state of the system is generally a mixing between the SDW and VDW orders.
+As clarified in Sec.\ref{DegeneracyDW}, in the case of one single wave vector, the SDW and VDW would be mixed in the manner of a $\pi/2$ phase difference to form the SO(4) DW.
+When all the three SO(4) DW components for the three wave vectors turn on, the general form of the MF Hamiltonian for the DW state reads,